Applying for Visiting Scholar Appointments

 - Two Letters of Recommendation

-Once appointed as Visiting Scholar at HCBSS, the scholar will be given a SUNet ID and a Visiting Scholar Identification Card (available for a fee for those who are in residence for a minimum of three months).
-Visiting Scholars will have access to certain Stanford University Libraries and athletic facilities, ability to audit lecture courses without fee (subject to permission of instructors), and be eligible to purchase campus parking permits.
+Once appointed as a Visiting Scholar at HCBSS, the scholar will be given a SUNet ID and a Visiting Scholar Identification Card (available for a fee for those who are in residence for a minimum of three months).
+Visiting Scholars will have access to certain Stanford University Libraries and athletic facilities, the ability to audit lecture courses without fee (subject to permission of instructors), and eligibility for purchasing campus parking permits.

-We expect visiting scholars to attend HCBSS events and activities, but we do not provide a Stanford email account or office accommodation.
-However, visiting scholars are welcome to use the library at the Center.
-Upon arrival, HCBSS staff will assist the visitors with the required paperwork, SUNet ID set-up and ID card application.
+We expect visiting scholars to attend HCBSS events and activities.
+We do not provide a Stanford email account or office accommodation, but Visiting Scholars are welcome to use the library at the Center.
+Upon arrival, HCBSS staff will assist visitors with the required paperwork, SUNet ID set-up, and ID card application.